Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Camden - Ellis Lane, placing the area among the bottom 25% of areas assessed nationally

-This shift may indicate diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-The estimated population density is 602 people per dwelling approval, reflecting its quiet, low activity development environment.
-Population forecasts project Camden - Ellis Lane will gain 1,400 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The estimated population density in the area is 602 people per dwelling approval, indicating a quiet, low activity development environment.
+Looking ahead, Camden - Ellis Lane is expected to grow by 1,362 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development